 At HealthPartners and Park Nicollet, our audiologists have a deep understanding of hearing and ear conditions in patients of all ages, including hearing loss, balance issues and other ear disorders.
 Our audiologists work closely with our

-Audiologists are available at clinics throughout the Twin Cities.
+Audiologists are available at clinics throughout the Twin Cities and western Wisconsin.
 This includes the HealthPartners Specialty Center in St. Paul and the Park Nicollet Audiology and Hearing Store in St. Louis Park.
 There, you can purchase hearing aids and accessories, get fitted for a hearing aid and get your hearing aid repaired.

 We offer a complete range of audiology services, including: